gregoriuskarisma/applied-science-project_introduction-to-electricity-and-magnetism_case-studies/README.md

-# Applied Science Project - Fundamentals of Materials Science: Case Studies
+# Applied Science Project - Introduction to Electricity and Magnetism: Case Studies